 Management has no intent to liquidate or to cease operations.
 For all of the companies apart from Ipswich Borough Assets there is a letter of support from the parent which provides evidence that in any event there will always be a realistic alternative, and therefore the going concern basis is appropriate.
-In addition all of the companies should retain a positive cashflow as long as the budget projections are met.

 Ipswich Borough Assets Limited no longer requires a parent guarantee and its accounts have been prepared on a going concern basis.
-A positive cashflow position should be maintained to 30 June 2024 as long as budget projections are met.
-The cashflow will depend on whether the tenants are able in turn to meet their obligation to pay rent.
+A positive cashflow is expected to be maintained.